ellakoa/postcard-poem/content/posts/sweet-nothings.md

   Sweet chestnuts
   are happily gathered by all

-  We sleepnaked together all winter long
+  We sleep naked together all winter long
   In spring we wake to the Cuckoo's song.

   Many years have passed us by